 Later, during the Middle Ages in Europe, the trend for women to shave their eyebrows and hair was prominent amongst the upper class.
 But during that period, pubic hair stayed untouched, and according to the Catholic church, a full bush was a display of femininity.

-In the ’60s and ’70s, it was normal to grow all the hair out, but by the time the ’80s rolled around, and the bikini’s started making way into women’s wardrobes, the full Brazilian bikini wax was considered the only way to go if a woman wanted to be sexually attractive.
+In the ’60s and ’70s, it was normal to grow all the hair out, but by the time the ’80s rolled around, and the bikini’s started making their way into women’s wardrobes, the full Brazilian bikini wax was considered, among the younger generation,the only way to go if a woman wanted to be sexually attractive.

-While the trends haven’t changed as drastically in the last few decades, overall, it’s still considered more attractive for people to have their pubic area shaved clean.
-In fact, a large percentage of women and men both trim and shave their pubic hair specifically for having sex with a partner.
+While the trends haven’t changed as drastically in the last few decades, overall, a large percentage of women and men both trim and shave their pubic hair specifically for having sex with a partner.

-However, nowadays, it’s more socially acceptable to treat pubic hair removal as a personal choice, and media seem to reflect the idea that everything is acceptable no matter which way you swing.
+However, nowadays, it’s more socially acceptable to treat pubic hair removal as a personal choice, and the media seems to reflect the idea that everything is acceptable no matter which way you swing.

 Knowing the purpose of pubic hair and the history of how the trends around it changed, the question of whether you should shave your pubic hair remains.

-No hair means more friction, so you might feel more sensitive during sex which can have its benefits.
+No hair means more friction, so some women say they feel more sensitive during sex which can have its benefits.
 However, it’s not a guarantee, and really the only way to find out whether full Brazilian wax makes sexy time feel smoother is to give it a spin and see how it feels yourself.

-Also, your pubic hair creates a soft cushion between you and your underwear, which removes the friction, and if you decide to shave, you might experience some stimulation even if you’re just going on about your day.
+Also, your pubic hair creates a soft cushion between you and your underwear, which removes the friction, and if you decide to remove your hair, you might experience some stimulation even if you’re just going about your day.

 Whether you or your partner have pubic hair or not shouldn’t really be an obstacle to enjoying all sorts of different sexual experiences, oral sex included.
 But if you’re struggling with relaxing or enjoying oral sex because of your pubic hair, it might be worth experimenting with and see if it can help ease the stress that comes with receiving oral sex.